-Ellie Schilling, JD is an attorney in New Orleans with extensive experience representing health care providers, and is one of the only attorneys in Louisiana who regularly represents reproductive health care providers.
+Ellie Schilling, JD (Ex Officio Member) (she/her) is an attorney in New Orleans with extensive experience representing health care providers, and is one of the only attorneys in Louisiana who regularly represents reproductive health care providers.
 She has represented clinics and other health services providers in enforcement proceedings or other disputes against health care regulatory bodies, including wrongful license revocation actions.
 Ellie also litigates cases in both state and federal court to challenge new laws and regulations that restrict access to health care.
 She represents physicians in disputes with the disciplinary agencies that regulate the health care profession, and in suits against hospitals for wrongfully suspending hospital privileges.
 She works closely with local and national advocacy groups, including testifying as an expert at the Louisiana Legislature, to oppose new laws that would damage reproductive health care rights and access, and works to raise public and media awareness surrounding these issues.
 She also helped to establish the Louisiana Coalition for Reproductive Freedom and serves on its Executive Committee.
 Ellie received her undergraduate degree in English and German from Colgate University and her law degree from Tulane Law School.